*Updated on January 3, 2017*

 A long tail keyword is a 3+ word phrase that is specific to your blog post.
 There is less competition for long tail keywords because they are searched for less.

-For example, when I wrote my How to Make Money Blogging post, I used the long tail keyword “how to make money blogging” rather than a short keyword like “make money.”
-That’s because there are so many other websites already ranking for “make money” and my blog would most likely never rank for it.
+For example, when I wrote my How to Start a Lifestyle Blog post, I used the long tail keyword “how to start a lifestyle blog” rather than a short keyword like “blogging.”
+That’s because there are so many other websites already ranking for “blogging” and my blog would most likely never rank for it.

 If you think no one is searching for your long tail keyword, think again.
 According to Google, 15% of all Google searches are completely unique!